 Henderson did not disclose when he planned to make his selection public or when the director would begin work.
 Officials close to the matter said they didn't know whom Henderson had picked.

-In his one-page order Friday, Henderson wrote that he asked the department's court-appointed monitor to request the salary information earlier this week,
+In his one-page order Friday, Henderson wrote that he asked the department's court-appointed monitor to request the salary information earlier this week, but added that "the city has been uncooperative."

 This was the second time in six months that Henderson scolded the city for not complying with a request from the monitor, Robert Warshaw.